Simplyhealth: Mergers and rebranding

 In 1999, the Manchester & Salford Hospital Saturday Fund merged with the Healthcare Insurance Alliance, and began to trade as HealthSure.

 The Health Savings Association (HSA), merged with the Leeds Hospital Fund in 2002.

 In 2005, HSA (including the LHF) and HealthSure (including the Manchester & Salford Hospital Saturday Fund and Healthcare Insurance Alliance) all merged, but remained trading as separate companies.

 The merger was subject to scrutiny by the Competition and Markets Authority, but was passed, as it was not expected to result in a substantial reduction in competition in the market.

-The Simplyhealth brand was introduced in 2009, resulting the retirement of the legacy brand names such as HSA and HealthSure.
+The Simplyhealth brand was introduced in 2009, resulting in the retirement of the legacy brand names such as HSA and HealthSure.

 Dental health plan provider Denplan was acquired from AXA in 2011, for the sum of £115m.

 The private medical insurance operation of Simplyhealth (as opposed to the cash plans which form the majority of Simplyhealth's business) was sold to AXA PPP in May 2015, along with the Bristol operations of the business, following regulatory approval.

 The company took a majority stake in eyecare-specific provider Ocuplan in May 2022.